 Fly to Malta from Liverpool

-Malta has something for everyone whether you’re a sunbather or history buff, making it an ideal destination for a holiday.
-Liverpool John Lennon Airport is a great choice when flying to Malta from the north west of England as we offer regular direct flights from Liverpool to Malta Luqa with Ryanair – you’ll barely have to wait for your holiday to start so book with us today!
+Fly from Liverpool to Malta and get ready to discover the rich history or simply soak up the sun.
+John Lennon Airport is a great choice when flying to Malta from the north west of England as we offer regular direct flights from Liverpool to Malta Luqa with Ryanair – you’ll barely have to wait for your holiday to start so book with us today!

 Why you should go

 Despite being one of the world’s smallest countries, Malta is definitely not short of things to do.
 Good things come in small packages, as they say, and Malta is home to no less than nine UNESCO World Heritage Sites: Hal Saflieni Hypogeum, Valletta and seven Megalithic temples, which are some of the oldest freestanding structures on Earth.

-If you’re thinking of visiting Malta for its magnificent sunshine, there’s plenty of sunbathing spots where you can spend hours of your time topping up on vitamin D. As well as the numerous resorts around the island, they can also head to the Blue Lagoon at Comino, which sees white sand contrast with intense blue waters – excellent for sunbathing, swimming and snorkelling.
+If you’re thinking of visiting Malta for its glorious weather, there’s plenty of sunbathing spots where you can spend hours of your time topping up on vitamin D. As well as the numerous resorts around the island, head to the Blue Lagoon at Comino, which offers white sand contrast with intense blue waters – excellent for sunbathing, swimming and snorkelling.

 If it’s natural wonders you’re looking for, the Blue Hole and Azure Window at San Lawrenz is a stunning day out.
 The Azure Window is an amazing natural arch in the sea cliffs, while the Blue Hole is a geological fluke – a vertical tunnel in the limestone, filled with blue water from a connection with the sea.
 Also worth visiting is the Upper Barakka Gardens in Valetta.
-Offering a panoramic view of the Grand Harbour, these public gardens are a great way to immerse yourself in the history of the area.
+Offering panoramic views of the Grand Harbour, these public gardens are a great way to immerse yourself in the history of the area.

 When you should go

 Malta is a gorgeous holiday destination all year round, but if you want to spend time exploring the Maltese islands in scorching sunshine, the best time to visit is from April to September.
-During this time, you’ll also have the chance to attend any annual events that are happening on the island.
+During this time, you’ll also have the chance to attend the many annual events that take place throughout the summer months on the island.